Skip to contents

 Details

 write.pml creates several files.
 It exports the alignment as fasta file.
 It writes out the ML tree in a newick file and the estimates parameters in a txt file.
-It should be possible to (re-)create the pml object up to numerical inaccuracies.
-If bootstrap trees exist these are additionally exported in a nexus file.
+It should be possible to (re-)create the pml object up to numerical inaccuracies and this is possible with the *.rds file.
+If bootstrap trees exist these are additionally exported in a compressed nexus file.
+Additionally several plots are returned.
+The maximum likelihood tree, with support values, if these are available.
+If an bootstrapped trees exist, a consensus tree, a consensus network (< 200 tips) and terrace plot.
+And last but not least the distribution of the rates.
+It might be better to adopt these on the dataset.

 Examples